Vocalink: LINK Interchange Network Ltd

 LINK Interchange Network Ltd was formed in 1985 to create interoperability between ATMs across the United Kingdom.
 It became an international network in the 1990s through connection with the MasterCard and Visa networks.
 In October 2002 LINK launched the first service that used ATMs as a retail channel, enabling the facility to top-up a mobile phone at an ATM, bringing banking and mobile phones together for the consumer.

 Faster Payments Service

 In 2005 a joint proposal from Voca and LINK was selected to deliver the payment-processing infrastructure for the Faster Payments Service, a near real-time interbank transfer for internet and telephone banking.

-After forming a strong working partnership, which brought Voca's bulk processing together with LINK's real-time payment switching, the companies agreed to merge on 2 July 2007 to form VocaLink.
+After Voca's bulk processing was brought together with LINK's real-time payment switching, the companies agreed to merge on 2 July 2007 to form VocaLink.
 Since its launch in 2008, over 3 billion real-time faster payment transactions have been processed by VocaLink.